David Marks Insurance Brokers Financial Services Guide (FSG)

 If you are not fully satisfied with our services, please telephone our Complaints Manager – David Marks.
 We will acknowledge your complaint in writing and endeavour to resolve your problem within 30 days.

-If the dispute remains unresolved after a further 20 days, it will be referred to the FOS Referee whose decision is binding on us (but not on you).
+If the dispute remains unresolved after a further 20 days, it will be referred to the AFCA Referee whose decision is binding on us (but not on you).

-(*Further information about the FOS is available from our office)
+(*Further information about the AFCA is available from our office)